What is Adderall?

 What happens when you take Adderall?

-The increase in dopamine and norepinephrine in the brain of an ADHD sufferer expands the person’s attention span, keeping him alert and focused.
-The same substances boost the energy level and increase wakefulness in a narcolepsy patient, making him fight his tendency to be constantly falling asleep”
+The increase in dopamine and norepinephrine in the brain of a person with ADHD expands the person’s attention span, keeping him alert and focused.
+The same substances boost the energy level and increase wakefulness in a narcolepsy patient, making him fight his tendency to fall asleep constantly.

 Due to the abundance of favorable anecdotal accounts confirming the efficacy of Adderall– despite the existing regulations in the sale and use of CNS (Central Nervous System) stimulants– adventurous persons not suffering from ADHD or narcolepsy surreptitiously acquire and use this potentially dangerous drug for other purposes: